Nador West Med

-Nador West Med (Nador Med) is a planned Moroccan transshipment port under construction in the Bay of Betoya, located at the estuary of the Kert River, 30 km west of the city of Nador, in the eastern Rif region, northeastern Morocco.
+Nador West Med (Nador Med) is a Moroccan transshipment port under service in the Bay of Betoya, located at the estuary of the Kert River, 30 km west of the city of Nador, in the eastern Rif region, northeastern Morocco.
 The container component of Nador West Med is designed with an initial capacity of 3 million TEU, with the possibility of a 2 million TEU increase.

 Strategy

 The project aims to strengthen Morocco's presence on international maritime routes.
 Morocco's global ranking in maritime connectivity improved from 78th in 2004 to 17th in 2011 following the completion of Tanger Med.

 Construction

 Construction began in 2016 with an initial planned duration of 60 months.
 The project cost is estimated at 7.61 billion dirhams (approximately 800 million USD).
 The completion is scheduled for 2024 with an opening in 2025.

 In 2016, an international consortium won the construction contract for the Nador West Med port.
 The consortium consists of the Moroccan group SGTM, the Luxembourg group JDN, and the Turkish group STFA.